Every equestrian needs to know how to tie a horse safely

 Here’s a Riding Warehouse step-by-step tying video:

 Here’s another video tutorial from the American Quarter Horse Association:

-Learn how to tie even more equestrian knots in Corral Cards: Essential Horse Knots, my favorite pocket guide.
+Learn how to tie even more equestrian knots in Reference Ready: Essential Horse Knots, my favorite pocket guide.

 How to Put a Horse in Cross Ties

 Hitching rails aren’t the only way to keep your horse in one place.
 Many barns feature something called cross ties, which are essentially two ropes that can be clipped to both sides of a horse’s halter in an aisle.

 Clip the snap end (below left) to the halter and the quick release mechanism (below right) to the wall.